matbhz/VizabiWebsite/_documentation/1-whatIs.md

 ---
-layout: post
-title: "What is Vizabi?"
+title: What is Vizabi?
-category: docs
+slug:
 ---

 > Gapminder Vizabi is our framework for developing visual exploration tools that with support for mobile devices, responsiveness, localization, embedding support and unified data schema.